Rules of Coin Checks

 - Direct sunlight is not good for your coin if it has paint on the exterior, so keep the coin away from sunlight.

 - Bleach is a powerful reagent on the coin.
-When washing the coins, avoid using bleach since it can damage the paint or finish on the coin.
+When washing you collection of challenge coins, avoid using bleach since it can damage the paint or finish on the coin.

 - Soak the coin in distilled water since it is gentle on the material.
 Soak the coin for a day, and gently rub it with a soft toothbrush.
 Place the coin back into the water to get rid of all grime.